Helen Carte: After Carte's death

 Richard died in 1901 leaving the theatre, opera company and hotel business to Helen, who assumed full control of the family businesses.
-She leased the Savoy Theatre to William Greet in 1901.
-She oversaw his management of the D'Oyly Carte Opera Company's revival at the Savoy of Iolanthe, and several new comic operas including The Emerald Isle (1901; Sullivan and Edward German, with a libretto by Hood), Merrie England (1902) and A Princess of Kensington (1903; both by German and Hood).
+She leased the Savoy Theatre to William Greet in 1901, who managed the D'Oyly Carte Opera Company's revival at the Savoy of Iolanthe and productions of several new comic operas including The Emerald Isle (1901; Sullivan and Edward German, with a libretto by Hood), Merrie England (1902) and A Princess of Kensington (1903; both by German and Hood).

 The last of these ran for four months in early 1903 and then toured.
 When A Princess closed at the Savoy, Greet terminated his lease, and Helen leased the theatre to other managements until 8 December 1906.
 She had married Stanley Boulter, a barrister, in 1902, but she continued to use the surname Carte in her business dealings.
 Boulter assisted her in the Savoy businesses.
 She was a founder member of the Society of West End Theatre Managers, along with Frank Curzon, George Edwardes, Arthur Bourchier and sixteen others.

 Her stepson Rupert took over his late father's role as Chairman of the Savoy Hotel in 1903, which Helen continued to own.
 The years between 1901 and 1906 saw a decline in the fortunes of the opera company.
 The number of D'Oyly Carte repertory companies touring the provinces gradually declined until there was only one left, visiting often small centres of population.
 After the company visited South Africa in 1905, more than half a year elapsed with no professional productions of G&S in the British Isles.
 During this period, Helen and Rupert focused their attention on the hotel side of the family interests, which were very profitable.

-In late 1906 Helen re-acquired the performing rights to the Gilbert and Sullivan operas from Gilbert (she already had those of Sullivan) and staged a repertory season at the Savoy Theatre, reviving the opera company and leasing the Savoy to herself.
+In late 1906 Helen produced a repertory season at the Savoy Theatre, leasing the Savoy to herself.
 She persuaded the recently knighted Gilbert, now 71, to stage direct the productions in repertory, and once again she had to exercise the greatest tact, as Gilbert sometimes had difficulty accepting that he was no longer an equal partner and was taking no financial risk.
 He was displeased that he had not been consulted about the casting of the productions.
 The season, and the following one, were tremendous successes, revitalising the company.
 Contemporary accounts describe Carte taking three curtain calls with Gilbert on the opening night of the 1906 revival of The Yeomen of the Guard.